cirosantilli/linux-kernel-module-cheat/getting-started.md

 ## Kernel version

-We use Buildroot's default kernel version with small educational patches on top, you can confirm it after build with:
+We try to use the latest possible kernel version:

     grep BR2_LINUX_KERNEL_VERSION buildroot/output.*~/.config